Canon G1 X Mark II vs Sony RX100 V

 |Canon G1 X Mark II||Y||stereo||mono||-||-||mini||2.0||Y||Y||-|

 |Sony RX100 V||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 |Sony RX100 VII||-||stereo||mono||Y||-||micro||2.0||Y||Y||Y|

 It is notable that the G1X Mark II has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G1X Mark II and the RX100 V are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the RX100 V followed on from the Sony RX100 IV.
+The RX100 V is a recent model that features in the current product line-up of Sony.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.